Navigating Change • Building Community

-Want to be alerted when we begin accepting applications for the next PLA Leadership Academy?
+Although the application deadline for the Winter 2017 Leadership Academy has passed, you can be alerted when we begin accepting applications for the next PLA Leadership Academy.
 Please submit your name and e-mail address to be notified.

 PLA, with support from the Bill & Melinda Gates Foundation, has made a strong investment in leadership training for our members and, as a result, is able to waive participant registration fees for this program.
 Participants are required to pay for their own travel and lodging.
 All meals will be provided.

 If you have any questions or comments, please contact Charmin Members, Manager, Leadership Development Initiatives, at firstname.lastname@example.org or 800-545-2433 ext.
 5859.